 Christmas in Belgium

-In Flemish Happy/Merry Christmas is 'Vrolijk Kerstfeest' and in Walloon 'djoyeus Noyé'.
+In Belgium Dutch/Flemish Happy/Merry Christmas is 'Vrolijk Kerstfeest', French it's 'Joyeux Noël', in German it's 'Frohe Weihnachten' and in the Walloon language (spoken by somepoel in the Walloon Region) it's 'djoyeus Noyé'.
 Happy/Merry Christmas in lots more languages.

 On Christmas Eve ('Kerstavond' in Flemish and 'le réveillion de Noël' in Walloon), a special meal is eaten by most families.
 It starts with a drink (apéritif) and 'nibbles', followed by a 'starter' course such as sea-food, and then stuffed turkey.
 The dessert is 'Kerststronk' (Flemish) or 'la bûche de Noël' (Walloon) a chocolate Christmas Log made of sponge roll layered with cream.
 The outside is covered with chocolate butter cream and made to resemble a bark-covered log.

-As in Holland, children in Belgium have two Christmas visitors!
+As in The Netherlands, children in Belgium have two Christmas visitors!
 On December 6th, St. Nicholas' Day, 'Sinterklaas/St. Niklaas' (Flemish) or 'Saint Nicholas' (Walloon) is believed to bring presents to children.

 Children put their shoes in front of the fireplace, together some for Sinterklaas like a drawing or biscuits; they might also leave a carrot for Sinterklass's horse and something for Zwarte Piet (Black Peter, Sinterklass's assistant).
 Then in the night, Sinterklaas arrives on the roof on his horse with Zwarte Piet.
 Zwarte Piet climbs down the chimney and leaves the presents in and around the shows.
 Sinterklaas has a book in which he keeps all the names of the children and tells if they've been bad or good.
 Children are told that if they've been bad, Zwarte Piet will put you in his sack and take you back to Spain!
 Traditional foods that are left for Sinterklaas include tangerines, gingerbread, chocolate and 'mokjes' (cookies made in the shapes of letters.
 There are lots of songs that children sing about Sinterklaas.
 Different regions of Belgium have different customs and traditions about St. Nicholas.